Grilled Vegetables Guide: Top 10 Best Veggies for Perfect Char & Flavor

 Okra Tender with slight crunch Whole pods or sliced Vegetal, mucilaginous texture

-1. Clean & Trim: Wash thoroughly and cut into even sizes so they cook uniformly.
+1. Clean & Trim: Wash thoroughly and cut into even sizes for uniform cooking

-3. Use the Right Heat: Medium-high heat works best.
-Too hot and they’ll burn before cooking through.
+3. Use the Right Heat: Medium-high heat works best; too hot causes burning before cooking through

-5. Flip Once: Resist the urge to fiddle.
-Let them get golden char before turning.
+5. Flip Once: Let them get golden char before turning

-Spice It Up: Seasoning Tips for Perfectly Grilled Veggies
+Spice It Up: Seasoning Tips for Perfectly Grilled Vegetables

 • Mediterranean Style: Olive oil + oregano + garlic powder + lemon zest